0/SpanishAcquisition/docs/user/general_concepts/variables.rst

 Smooth setting
 ==============

 During a sweep, it is sometimes beneficial to avoid abruptly setting variables to values, since this can correspond to large jumps in current or potential difference in configured devices.
-To get around this, the variables can optionally be "smoothly set" at various times:
+To reduce the negative effect of changing values, the variables can optionally be "smoothly set" at various times:

    Smooth setting **from constant** value
       At the start of a sweep, the variable is set to the constant value, and then (over the desired number of steps) swept towards its inital value at the start of the sweep.